Forget the big comeback; Detroit focuses on what can be saved

 Arthur Barnes, 72, ran out of money to pay property taxes on his small home in southwest Detroit last year.
 He borrowed $600 from UCHC to help avoid foreclosure and has already paid it back.

-Even with the blight, the rising crime and the loss of neighbors, Barnes is here to stay.
+Even with the blight, the rising crime and the loss of neighbours, Barnes is here to stay.

 "I was all right until I got without money," said Barnes, wiping tears from his eyes.
 "I felt lost.
 I'm so happy I get to keep my home."